Islandora/objective_forms/README.md

 ## Introduction

-The Objective Forms module contains a series of functions and classes that allow Drupal forms to be treated as Fedora objects.
+The Objective Forms module contains a series of functions and classes that allow Drupal forms to be treated as PHP objects.
 It provides back-end support to XML Forms so that Drupal's built-in form functions and classes can be used when filling out metadata.

 Some important notes: